 Vitiligo

-"Vitiligo, also known as white spot disease, describes the acquired and permanent loss of the natural skin color, which manifests itself in map-like limited white spots.
-The disease is basically not dangerous, but can be a psychological burden for those affected due to the external appearance.
-Since there are some accompanying diseases, we always perform a blood test at the beginning.
-Especially in the face and neck area, a special light therapy can achieve a recoloration of the skin.
+"Vitiligo, also known as white spot disease, describes the acquired and permanent loss of natural skin color, which manifests itself in map-like white spots.
+The disease is generally not dangerous, but can be a psychological burden for those affected due to its outward appearance.
+As there are a number of accompanying illnesses, we always carry out a blood test at the beginning.
+In the face and neck area in particular, special light therapy can achieve a re-coloration of the skin.
 Unfortunately, relapses are possible."

 C. Bettina Rümmelein, M.D., Specialist in Dermatology & Venereology